Bayer-Group/BayerCLAW/doc/deployment.md

             Default is 100 Gb.
             - MinvCpus: The minimum number of CPUs that AWS Batch will maintain at all times.
             - MaxvCpus: Maximum number of CPUs that AWS Batch will spin up simultaneously.
+            - EFSVolumeId: ‼️DEPRECATED.
+Use a "filesystems" block in your workflow for greater flexibility.

-            - EFSVolumeId: ID of an EFS volume to mount on every Batch instance.
+              ID of an EFS volume to mount on every Batch instance.
 Enter "None" if you do not want to mount an EFS volume.
         - **Advanced parameters**
             - LauncherBucketName: By default BayerCLAW will construct a unique bucket name for the job launcher bucket.
             Use this field to enter a custom bucket name.
 It is your responsibility to make sure the custom bucket